noizhardware/dotfiles/util/git.md

 now use it in place of your password when pushing from terminal done.

+THEN you need to: `git remote set-url origin git@github.com:noizhardware/repoName.git`

 ## push all
 ~~~~
 git add --all